-As discussed previously, our CAPL Credit Facility matures April 25, 2024 and our JKM Credit Facility matures July 16, 2026.
+As discussed previously, our CAPL Credit Facility matures March 31, 2028.
 In addition, we have finance lease obligations that expire in 2027 and operating leases that expire through 2041.
 See Note 11 to the financial statements for additional information on our debt and finance lease obligations, Note 12 for information on interest rate swap contracts and Note 13 for information on our operating lease obligations.